Chuan Bei Mu & Pears

 Place the pears in a large ceramic bowl with 1 inch of water in it.

-Rinse the Chuan Bei Mu, crush with a spoon, and place into the cored pear.
+Crush the Chuan Bei Mu with a spoon, and place into the cored pear.

 Add raw honey to taste (a couple of drops up to a teaspoon).